Nisha318/Nisha318.github.io/_posts/2026-06-07-container-security-starts-before-the-cloud.md

 ## The Dependency Treadmill

 After switching to distroless, my Python package scan still showed a HIGH-severity CVE in starlette.
-My first thought was to pin the package directly in requirements.txt.
-That failed because FastAPI manages starlette as a transitive dependency, so my version pin created a dependency conflict:
+My first thought was to pin the package directly in `requirements.txt`.
+That failed because FastAPI manages starlette as a transitive dependency -- a package I never installed directly, but one that FastAPI pulled in automatically as part of its own requirements -- and wouldn't accept my pin:

 ```
 ERROR: Cannot install -r requirements.txt (line 1) and starlette==0.40.0